 The ISL requires that a WADA-accredited Laboratory perform analyses on a minimum of 3,000 (including urine, blood and ABP) samples per year.
 Any Laboratory which is accredited for the entire year and does not meet this figure is monitored closely by WADA.
-In some cases, Laboratory suspensions may have been the reason for the reduced total in sample analysis.
+In some cases, Laboratory analytical testing restrictions or suspensions may have been the reason for the reduced total in sample analysis.